dataliterate/data-populator/README.md

 #### Populate again (⌘⇧X)
 re-populates all selections with the last used Preset/JSON and options configuration.
 Great for "shuffling" through different data sets.

-#### Restore Placeholders
+#### Clear Layer
 restores populated Text Layers to their initial {placeholders}.
 An example: you used the placeholders "{firstname} {lastname}" in a Text Layer, they became "John Doe" after populating.
-"Restore Placeholders" will restore to "{firstname} {lastname}".
+"Clear Layer" will restore to "{firstname} {lastname}".
 This is useful because populating a Text Layer means the initially used {placeholders} will be persisted – so without restoring, it would always try to populate the initial {placeholders}, no matter what you type into the field.

-#### Place image
-will prompt you for picking an image on your computer and then use it as the background for the selected shape.

 #### Reveal Presets
 will point you into the plugin's location for its Presets.
 Presets are simply JSON files and folders with image assets that live inside the plugin bundle.
 In there, you can use any desired folder structure.
 To find the "Preset" folder inside the plugin bundle, right click _Sketch Data Populator.sketchplugin_ and select _Show Package Contents_.